Neurone/reMarkable/README.md

 ## Automatically change your poweroff and suspend screens every 5 minutes

-Starting with version `2.11.x` and above (`3.x` included), ReMarkable loads screen images during the startup only, so it does not hot load from the filesystem anymore: you need to restart the device to see the new randomly selected image.
-This means even the suspended image cannot be changed on the fly anymore, and you can see the new image only after a restart.
+Starting with version `2.11.x` and above (`3.x` included), ReMarkable loads the suspend screen image during the startup only, so it does not hot load from the filesystem anymore: you need to restart the device to see the new randomly selected image.

 I will explore the possibility of reloading the interface in memory.
 I already found how to reload the entire UI, but I will apply this feature only if I can find a way to do it during the device's sleep time rather than when the user is actively using it.